ssmirr/appdev-chapters/application-record.md

 end
 ```

 Amazingly, that's all we have to do.
 We don't have to declare attribute accessors or anything else.
-The `Contact` class will now connect to the database, find the table named "contacts", inspect it and see what columns are in it, and define methods that are able to create, read, update, and delete records, and a whole lot more.
+In inheriting from `ApplicationRecord`, the `Contact` class will automatically connect to the database, find the table named "contacts", inspect it and see what columns are in it, and define methods that are able to create, read, update, and delete rows, and a whole lot more.

 Let's see how it works.

-## Creating rows: .new

 In a Terminal tab, let's fire up a `rails console` to experiment with our new model class.
 Then try the following:

+## CREATE

+### new

 ```ruby
 Contact.count
 ```

 You'll see that, at present, we have `0` rows in the table.
+A crucial thing to remember: when you are talking to the **whole table**, you are referencing the _class_ `Contact`, so **use a capital letter**.
+If you did `contact.count`, what error message would you expect?
+Try it and see.

 Like any Ruby class, we instantiate a new object with `.new`: